rdkcentral/rdk-halif-device_settings/docs/pages/ds-composite-in_halSpec.md

     - `dsCompositeInRegisterConnectCB()` - used when the CompositeIn port connection status changes
     - `dsCompositeInRegisterSignalChangeCB()` - used when the CompositeIn signal status changes
     - `dsCompositeInRegisterStatusChangeCB()` - used when the CompositeIn input status changes
+    - `dsCompositeInRegisterVideoModeUpdateCB()` - used when the CompositeIn video mode changes

 5. De-initialize the `HAL` using `dsCompositeInTerm()`